infinity0/msg-notes/appendix/05-hybrid.rst

 match our own "last pId seen" value after some timeout, we emit a "not fully-acked" warning to the user.

-When a new member is included into the session, the first (interesting) packet that is visible to them, should include the CH of the last packet not visible to them.
-This information does not need to be authenticated; it is only used by the new member to calculate its own CHs, which they use as per above to verify the server order consistency - which *is* authenticated. [#Ninc]_

 So, we have a verifiable server-dictated total order.
 This is a topological ordering of the underlying partial order of packets.
 It does *not* preserve context - when we send a packet out, we have some context, but the server may